budjoskop/advokati/README.md

 1. Add your site and author details in `_config.yml`.
 2. Add your Google Analytics and Disqus keys to `_config.yml`.
-3. Get a workflow going to see your site's output (with [CloudCannon](https://app.cloudcannon.com/) or Jekyll locally).

 ## Develop

-Justice was built with [Jekyll](https://jekyllrb.com/) version 3.3.1, but should support newer versions as well.

-Install the dependencies with [Bundler](https://bundler.io/):

 ~~~bash
 $ bundle install